PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 19:29:02
+Last updated: 2024-04-02 19:30:09
-Random Quote: Faith in oneself is the best and safest course. - Michelangelo
+Random Quote: Problems are only opportunities with thorns on them. - Hugh Miller